Sunday, March 24, 2013

 How far south can aronia be grown?

 The native range of black chokeberry, Aronia melanocarpa, extends south into north Georgia at higher elevations in the Appalachian Mountains.
-Like most plants, Aronia melanocarpa and its cultivars can be grown outside of their native habitat.
-How far outside of their range they can be grown depends on a number of factors.
+Like most plants, Aronia melanocarpa will grown outside of its native range.
+How far outside of its native range it will grow depends on a number of factors such as cold hardiness and chilling requirements.

 Tuesday, March 22, 2011